trueauracoral/GreaseMonkey-Redirect/README.md

 You could be using privacy redirect.
 But this is a fun do it yourself project to make fun of bad privacy disrespecting websites.

 ## WARNING!?@?!
-These scripts will probably change maybe even break sometimes because instances of these alternative websites will break from user load causing servers to crash.
+These scripts will probably change maybe even break sometimes because instances of these websites will break from user load causing servers to crash.
 This is why these websites have multiple instances.
 So at less a instance get's unmaintained or unuseable for some reason probably your prefered instance won't be used in these scripts

 ### NOT TO FEAR!
 These scripts don't require coding knowledge to understand what they do.
 All you have to do to modify them is understand this.